 - Sport England, who is the Lottery distributor and is supporting the engagement of sports governing bodies and county sports partnerships, and is a key partner in shaping the strategic direction of the programme

 - The British Paralympic Association, who bring the vision and inspiration of the Paralympics to the Games

-- The Youth Sport Trust, who are commissioned by Sport England to provide development support to schools, sports and other local partners.
-Sport England work closely with the Youth Sport Trust to deliver the School Games at level 1-3 and also the Level 4 - Sainsbury’s 2013 School Games.
+- The Youth Sport Trust, who is commissioned by Sport England to provide development support to schools, sports and other local partners.
+Sport England work closely with the Youth Sport Trust to deliver the School Games at Level 1-3 and also the Level 4 Sainsbury’s School Games.